mrmacright/Metal-HUD-Mobile-Config/README.md

 ## Launching The App
 <img width="561" height="471" alt="UI_Screenshot" src="https://github.com/user-attachments/assets/048fe425-97ef-482f-a2b6-1c3dd23f7d77" />

-### iPhone / iPad

-1. Connect iPhone or iPad to Mac via USB
-- You may need to tap "Trust This Computer" on iPhone/iPad and "Allow accessory" on Mac
-2. Launch Metal HUD Mobile Config
-- If prompted, download Xcode and reopen (Apple files may take a while).

-### Apple TV

-1. On Apple TV go to Settings > Remotes and Devices > Remote App and Devices
-2. Download Xcode
-3. Open Xcode → Window → Devices and Simulators → Discovered
-4. Pair Apple TV → enter verification code → Connect
-5. Open Metal HUD Mobile Config → List Devices
-- You might need to re-pair after tvOS/macOS updates

-## Using The App

 1. Click List Devices (wireless operation after pairing)
 2. Open the game on your device before pressing "Show Running Games"
 3. Click "Show Running Games" to see games running on your device.